 Stay as far away from the green and approach area as you can.
 Hitting a wet shot out of tire tread tracks can make a difficult shot almost impossible!

 Approach shots by novice players are usually very fat.
 Getting under the ball gives a sense of security that you can spin and reasonably land the ball.
 But, in wet ground conditions, a fat shot is going to go nowhere.

-What Are The Best Tips And Tricks For Playing Golf On Wet Ground?
+Tips & Tricks For Playing Golf On Wet Ground

 Cleat Cleaner Or Pick